 - Inadequate availability of spectrum is a major concern for India.
 This situation is worsened as ISRO and India’s defence forces are demanding a major reservation.
 This could hamper the effective roll-out of the 5G services.
-The mobile phone operators may push back 5G network deployment by at least 5 years due to insufficient spectrum and high base prices.
+The mobile phone operators may push back 5G network deployment due to insufficient spectrum and high base prices.

 - High competition and dropping of tariff following the entry of the Reliance Jio.